There's a Good Chance You Won't Be Able to Watch the 30 Rock Special After All | TV Guide

 Here's What You Can Watch for Free on Peacock

 However, this doesn't mean you won't ever be able to see the special, which will also highlight new and returning shows from NBC, Telemundo, USA, Syfy, E!, Bravo, and more.
 If you live in an area where NBC own its own stations — this includes New York and L.A. — you will be able to tune in at 8/7c for the special.
 If you happen to live in one of the areas where the special is preempted, you can catch it on NBC.com, video on demand, or Peacock beginning Friday morning.
-Unfortunately, it will not be airing on Hulu.
+You can also watch it on NBCU's cable networks, which include USA, Syfy, Bravo, Oxygen, E!, and CNBC, on Friday at 9/8c.
+Unfortunately, it will not be streaming on Hulu.